For more detail - see BOOK DAYS below

 Concessionary Season £130 p, Age 65 Plus.
 No Saturday fishing. (£110 if purchased prior to 15th March)

 Day Tickets £30.
 Please note only salmon day tickets can be bought through Fishpal.
-Other tickets can be bought from the suppliers listed on our website www.whiteadder.co.uk or direct from the Club Secretary.
+Other tickets can be bought from the suppliers listed on our website www.whiteadder.co.uk

 The Berwick & District Angling Association administers several miles of the river Whiteadder with some prime Salmon, Sea Trout and Brown Trout fishing.